JulianMeck/PPOTPC/README.md

 5) asked whether you want to process another data set if yes you goto step 2 above if no end
 6) output file is saved.

+## Acknowledgements
+This code has been under development for many years with involvement from a number of PhD students in Manchester and Liverpool including: Rosanne McKernan, Mike Chandler, Rochelle Taylor, Yusuf Bashir, Lining Yang, Note need to add people from Liverpool.

 ## References
 Bernabé, Y., et al. (2006).
 "A note on the oscillating flow method for measuring rock permeability."
 International Journal of Rock Mechanics and Mining Sciences 43(2): 311-316.